Full-Stack Development With React and Java (Spring Boot): Complete 2025 Guide

 - Micronaut: A modern, JVM-based framework designed for building modular, easily testable microservice and serverless applications with fast startup times and low memory footprint.

-If you're working on larger, enterprise-level projects, Java EE offers a robust set of tools and APIs:
+If you're working on enterprise-grade applications, Java EE (now Jakarta EE) offers a set of standardized APIs that are perfect for large teams and corporate systems.

 - JAX-RS (Java API for RESTful Web Services): Simplifies the creation of RESTful web services and clients.